History of the concentration camp in Oświęcim

 Methods of killing prisoners at Auschwitz

 They became famous throughout the world as a result of the International Military Tribunal in Nuremberg.
 Unfortunately, even in this case, the data that was published was not sufficient.
 What seems today to be unimaginable barbarism was natural in the sad everyday reality of war.
 Quick sentences without a trial, executions and immediate liquidation with simultaneous obliteration of all traces of the crime – this was the extermination policy of Adolf Hitler, carried out by the hands of his conscientious subordinates.
-As we have already mentioned, Auschwitz is one large cemetery, which terrifies with the enormity of the crimes, showing the cruelty of the torturers who decided about the life and death of innocent prisoners of the German concentration camp.
+As we have already mentioned, Auschwitz is one large cemetery, which terrifies the enormity of the crimes, showing the cruelty of the torturers who decided about the life and death of innocent prisoners of the German concentration camp.

 Among the many reasons that caused the deaths of the majority of prisoners in the Auschwitz complex, the first place should be given to all kinds of diseases, often caused by the spartan conditions of everyday life, and the lack of food necessary for survival, especially during the exhausting work.
-Hunger was the result of extremely small food rations-the prisoners’ bodies reacted immediately to a reduction in their caloric intake.
+Hunger was the result of extremely small food rations prisoners’ bodies reacted immediately to a reduction in their caloric intake.
 Any reserves stored in the body were used up first, followed by a natural reduction in body mass, which provided a source of reserve energy for the individual.
 This was followed by a weakening of the body, and consequently increased susceptibility to all sorts of diseases and led to death.
-A real scourge among the prisoners were severe infectious diseases.
+A real scourge among the prisoners was severe infectious diseases.
 The most widespread was typhus, whose epidemic broke out in 1941 and lasted until 1944, causing the deaths of up to thousands of people per month.
 Crammed into small spaces with poor sanitary conditions, the prisoners were susceptible to further infections.
 As an additional way of exhausting the prisoners, they were ordered to work extremely hard, which caused extreme exhaustion of the body.
 This, combined with cruel psychological abuse, led to a rapid increase in deaths among the workers.

 Nor did the remnants of the extermination machine disappear, becoming significant evidence of the bestial occupation of Poland by the German people.
 On the one hand, it is better, because now people can see and imagine how cruel life was.
 After the war, in order to document the enormity of the Germans’ crimes, an incredible museum was created on the grounds of the Auschwitz-Birkenau camp.
-It has become a worldwide symbol of the martyrdom of the multinational community, exterminated by the perpetrators usurping their right because of their origin.
+It has become a worldwide symbol of the martyrdom of the multinational community, exterminated by the perpetrators usurping their rights because of their origin.
 The total number of victims is not exactly known and has aroused much controversy over the years.
 According to the latest research, it is estimated at 1.1 million people.

 Museum in Oświęcim